IBM/example-bank/README.md

 $ oc get jobs
 NAME                                      COMPLETIONS   DURATION   AGE delete-now                                1/1           33s        45h
-loyalty-database-load                     1/1           6s         3d
+cc-schema-load                     1/1           6s         3d
 ```

 ## Data cleanup

 Data erasure is a two-phase operation, one synchronous and one scheduled.
 When an authenticated `DELETE` REST call is made for a given user, the unique ID that ties the database user entry to AppId is cleared from the local in-cluster Postgres instance.
-As this is the only way to connect the data the loyalty app to the real user identity (name, etc.), we've effectively anonymized the transactions data.
+As this is the only way to connect the data the bank app to the real user identity (name, etc.), we've effectively anonymized the transactions data.
 The Java `User` service then flags the account as deleted, which can be useful for logging purposes.

 The erasure service operates as a Kubernetes `CronJob` that checks that the user has been deleted from our database, and also removes them from App ID, effectively unregistering the user.